Crowe-Brian-J/treehouse_u10_sup_sorting_searching/NOTES.md

 - Tells you the number of times an operation is performed
 - Doesn't describe the duration of the operation
 - A useful tool for quickly describing how the run time of an algorithm increases as the data set it's operating on gets really, really big

+# Search
+### Linear Search - sequentially examines each element in an array until the desired value is found or the end of the data structure is reached; operates by comparing each item with the target value one by one

+Complexity: O(n)